Battlefield, St Mary's Church

 St Mary's is no longer used for regular worship and is in the care of the Churches Conservation Trust.
 The key can be borrowed from the Shrewsbury 1403 visitor centre, about a 5 minutes walk away.
 The easiest way to visit is to park at the visitor centre, where there is also a very good free exhibit about the battle.

-The chapel and the chaplains who served it became Battlefoeld College.
+The chapel and the chaplains who served it became Battlefield College.
 The college consisted of 6 small rooms for chaplains, and the church they served.
-Some time later it seems that an almshouse and school were added.
-The west tower was added to the chapel around 150, but the chapel itself was abolished along with similar chantries in Hebry VIII's Reformation.
+Sometime later it seems that an almshouse and school were added.
+The west tower was added to the chapel around 150, but the chapel itself was abolished along with similar chantries in Henry VIII's Reformation.

 About Battlefield, St Mary's Church